-especially important when dealing with Gaussian-distributed permeability and porosity in combination with

-binomial-distributed facies and binary well(s) location distributions.
+especially important when dealing with discrete, non-smooth porosity and permeability spatial distributions due to dicrete facies and binary well(s) location distributions.
 Each separable convolution layer is

-egularized with an l1-norm weight of 1 × 10−6 to control the null space in latent feature space.
+regularized with an l1-norm weight of 1 × 10−6 to control the null space in latent feature space.
 Moreover,

 we use a Squeeze-and-Excite layer to improve channel interdependence, and to avoid mixing and loss of